DigitalPublishingToolkit/NN09/md/10Rules.md

 repression if we were to retreat into privacy entirely; taking all our potentially objectionable characteristics and opinions with us.
 If we were to make these opinions public, we would be in trouble anyways.
 That’s not what I call freedom.
+The LGBT community can try to keep their sexual orientation secret to avoid discrimination, but is that the kind of world we want to live in?

 So instead of trying to defend privacy against surveillance, we should be fighting institutionalized punishment.
 Authoritarian border controls,